thebucknerlife/woorld/README.md

 # Woorld

-A simpel text-based adventure game.
+A simple text-based adventure game.

 ## The Basics